Matthiasw485/SortAlgorithmen/README.md

 # SortAlgorithmen
-## Beschreibung
+## Description
-In dieser Repository befinden sich Sortieralgorithmen in C# für ein Schulprojekt.
+In this repository there are sorting algorithms for a school project.